 Culinary Arts Schools in Florida

-A Culinary Arts major is the 12th most popular major in this state.
+As a degree choice, Culinary Arts is the 12th most popular major in the state.

 In Florida, a culinary arts major is more popular with women than with men.